Home Influencer Marketing influencer marketing benchmark report 2021

 We carried out our first influencer marketing survey in 2017, giving us an excellent insight into the state of the industry.
 We have repeated this exercise every year since, providing an annual insight into how marketing agencies, PR agencies, and brands see the state of influencer marketing.

-UPDATE: CLICK HERE FOR THE LATEST BENCHMARK REPORT (2022)
+UPDATE: CLICK HERE FOR THE LATEST BENCHMARK REPORT (2024)

-In our Influencer Marketing Benchmark Report 2021, we surveyed more than 5000 marketing agencies, brands, and other relevant professionals to determine their views and build insight into their thoughts on the industry.
+In our Influencer Marketing Benchmark Report 2021, we surveyed more than 5000 influencer marketing agencies, brands, and other relevant professionals to determine their views and build insight into their thoughts on the industry.
 Following on from that year of horror, 2020, we knew that the results this year could be quite informative.
 Just a reminder that throughout 2020 we continually updated and expanded our Covid-19 Marketing & Ad Spend Impact Report.
 Surprisingly, however, most of the statistics are relatively similar, with the only major change being a significant increase in the use of TikTok for influencer marketing.
 There was a major slow down in influencer marketing spend from March - July 2020 as the pandemic unfolded, followed by a spike in influencer led campaigns from August onwards, as reported by most of our agency and platform partners.

 In addition to the results from our survey, we include some other relevant statistics related to influencer marketing that have come about thanks to recent research.
 Many of these come courtesy of our partner Upfluence, who offer a smart influencer marketing platform with over 4 million creator profiles.